Information about Metformin + Gemigliptin

 Metformin+Gemigliptin is used in the treatment of type 2 diabetes mellitus.

-Headache, Nausea, Vomiting, Stomach upset, Nasal congestion, Respiratory tract infection, Hypoglycaemia (low blood sugar level) in combination with insulin or sulphonylurea, Diarrhea, Sore throat
+Headache, Nausea, Vomiting, Upset stomach, Nasal congestion (stuffy nose), Respiratory tract infection, Hypoglycaemia (low blood sugar level) in combination with insulin or sulphonylurea, Diarrhea, Sore throat

 Available Medicine for Metformin + Gemigliptin

 - You have been prescribed this combination medicine as it can control blood sugar better than metformin alone.

 - Take it in addition to regular exercise and healthy diet to lower levels of blood sugar.

 - Chances of weight gain and low blood sugar are lesser as compared to other diabetes medicines.

 - Take it with food to lower your chance of having an upset stomach.

 - Monitor your blood sugar level regularly while you are taking this medicine.